wesinator/threatconnect-utils/README.md

 # threatconnect-utils
-Script utilities and configs for analysis in ThreatConnect
+Script utilities, programming snippets, and configs for using the ThreatConnect API and analysis.